-Given a property of (P) of morphisms in a category $\Cc$, a morphism $f$ of pro-objects in $\Cc$ is called pro-(P) if there is a presentation $f=\lim f_i$ such that each $f_i$ in $\Cc$ has property (P).
-We use a same convention for morphisms of ind- and ind-pro-objects.
+Given a property (P) of morphisms in a category $\Cc$, a morphism $f$ of pro-objects in $\Cc$ is called pro-(P) if there is a presentation $f=\lim f_i$ such that each $f_i$ in $\Cc$ has property (P).
+We use the same convention for morphisms of ind- and ind-pro-objects.